Satisfactory Academic Progress Policy

 3. Copies of all supporting documentation attached.

 Once your appeal has been received and reviewed by the Appeals Committee, you will receive written notification of the committee's decision by email to the address you have provided in your appeal packet.
-You will also notice the appropriate changes made to your award package on your BisonWeb account.
+You will also notice the appropriate changes made to your award package on your BisonHub account.
 Note: All incomplete appeals will be denied.
 All appeal decisions are final and the submission of a SAP appeal does not guarantee reinstatement of aid eligibility.
 Students who are currently SAP suspended are strongly advised to create alternate financial plans in the event your appeal is denied.

 Additional SAP Requirements